MarkhamLee/internet-and-iot-data-platform/etl_pipelines_nodejs/openweather_current_ts/README.md

 ### Basic Instructions

+* Make sure you have a recent copy of node, npm and npx installed
 * Clone the repo/copy the files, note: you don't need the .js files, those will be re-created when you compile the TypeScript code and are just there for reference.
 * Run 'NPM install' to install the packages
 * Compile the TypeScript code from the ../src directory with 'npx tsc index.ts'